VirtoCommerce/vc-module-image-tools/README.md

 ## Key features

 1. Possibility to make different image thumbnails and use them, instead of using the  original images.
-For example,this functionality can be used in listing or for previews;
+For example, this functionality can be used in listing or for previews;
 1. Possibility to resize Group images into tasks and run them against an asset catalog in the background;
 1. Supports all image formats.